microsoft/AI2BMD/README.md

 ### Hardware Requirements

-This software can be run on x86-64 GNU/Linux systems.
+The AI<sup>2</sup>BMD program runs on x86-64 GNU/Linux systems.
 We recommend a machine with the following specs:

 - **CPU**: 8+ cores
 - **Memory**: 32+ GB
 - **GPU**: CUDA-enabled GPU with 8+ GB memory

-The package has been tested on the following GPUs:
+The program has been tested on the following GPUs:
 - A100
 - V100
 - RTX A6000